“The” does not often give a noun general meaning but it does if the noun is of the right kind

 (m) There is a need to recapture (the) water lost through evaporation.

-It may also be the case that the is unlikely before some particular types of modifying expression.
-Words meaning “like that” or “of that kind” seem to have this property, as in such expressions as material of that kind, failure like that and preferences similar to ours.
+It may be the case, however, that the is unlikely before a noun with a modifying expression of a special kind.
+One of these kinds seems to be words meaning “like that” or “of that kind”, as in material of that kind, failure like that and preferences similar to ours.